To configure the Scenes plugin:

 Character cards are mini-profiles that are shown when you click on a character’s icon next to their pose.
 If you enable this setting, the game will use your own custom code for the character cards instead of the built-in ones.
 See Custom Character Cards.

 The ‘related scenes’ dropdown doesn’t show ALL scenes for performance reasons.
 It will only show scenes that have been shared within a certain number of days.
 You can configure that limit.
+Be careful about making it too large, as that can lead to lag when editing scenes.

 This is a list of pre-made content warnings that players can choose from the list when creating a scene.
 They can still enter their own no matter what you put here; this list just provides guidance for what sorts of things they should consider warning about.